sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 # Neural Networks for Computer Vision
 Implementing Neural Networks for Computer Vision in Autonomous Vehicles and Robotics for Detection and Classification, Pattern Recognition, Control.
-From very beginning to complex project.
+From very beginning to Complex Project.
 <br/>[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1317904.svg)](https://doi.org/10.5281/zenodo.1317904)

 ### Reference to: